 However, if you purchase unsealed Saltillo tile, keep reading.

-When do I seal unsealed Saltillo tile?
+When do I need to seal Saltillo tile?

 Depending on the size of your area, you may either seal before or during installation (but never grout an unsealed tile!).

-As a general rule, if you’re working with an area <100 square feet, seal your tile before before adhering it to the floor.
+As a general rule, if you’re working with an area <100 square feet, seal your tile before adhering it to the floor.

 If your area is >100 square feet, consider carefully laying and adhering the tile to the surface, then using Saltillo tile sealer to save time.
 But again, make sure your unsealed tile is not getting stained prior to sealing.